-A geologic surface is typically extracted from remote-sensing data by isolating representative points into a three-dimensional point dataset.
-A common procedure is the extraction of elevation for points along a bedding trace digitized from visible imagery and overlain on a gridded elevation model.
-Related procedures include the grouping of closely-spaced LIDAR points sampling the same surface (e.g. Weingarten et al., 2004) or direct elevation measurement along a feature trace by theodolite or differential GPS.
+A geologic surface is typically extracted from remote-sensing data by isolating representative points from a three-dimensional surface or outcrop model.
+Commonly, a bedding trace is digitized from visible imagery and the elevations of constituent points are extracted from a coregistered gridded DEM.
+Related procedures include the grouping closely-spaced LIDAR points that sample the same surface (e.g. Weingarten et al., 2004) or targeted elevation measurement along a feature trace by theodolite or differential GPS.
 Since remote-sensing datasets are typically defined in Cartesian spatial coordinates, all of these methods produce an array of three-dimensional points in space that collectively represent a single feature.

-Regression is the key method for extracting planar representations of geological surfaces from their spatial extent.
-The set of coordinates that represents a potential plane is converted to an orientation by finding the best-fitting plane through the dataset using minimization (e.g. PCA, OLS, and other regression frameworks) in Cartesian coordinate space (Fahrmeir et al., 2013; Jol-liffe, 2002).
+Planar representations of geological surfaces are typically modeled using regression statistics: the set of coordinates representing a potential plane is converted to an orientation by finding the best-fitting plane through the dataset using minimization (e.g. PCA, OLS, and other regression frameworks) in Cartesian coordinate space (Fahrmeir et al., 2013; Jolliffe, 2002).
 The idealized geologic surface that results from regression can be mathematically described as a plane, requiring three free parameters.
 Description of orientation alone requires only two free parameters, represented either as slopes in two directions or the orientation of a normal vector to the plane [Figure 1a].